DPRK - EP 8

 Duration: 22-Dec-2017 to Present

-Following the 29 November 2017 intercontinental ballistic missile launch by DPRK, the Security Council adopted UNSCR 2397 on 22 December 2017, significantly expanding the existing sanctions regime by an unprecedented number and scope of restrictions.
-Continuing a process that began in 2016, the DPRK sanctions started to approximate a comprehensive sanctions regime (even though it has remained technically a targeted one).
+Following the 29 November 2017 intercontinental ballistic missile launch by DPRK, the Security Council adopted UNSCR 2397 on 22 December 2017, expanding the existing sanctions regime to include an unprecedented number of targeted restrictive measures with a scope that approximates a comprehensive sanctions regime (even though it remains technically a targeted one).

-After an unprecedented expansion of international sanctions, DPRK nuclear and ballistic activity, as well as military tensions throughout 2016 and 2017, the North Korean leader Kim Jong-un during his 2018 New Year’s address declared the North Korean nuclear program complete and signaled his interest in improving inter-Korean relations (the communication channel had been largely suspended since early 2016).
-US and South Korea subsequently agreed to postpone their joint military exercises until after the conclusion of the Winter Olympic Games in South Korea in mid-March 2018 and DPRK entered into an intense period of bilateral diplomatic activity with South Korea, leading to a de facto détente on the Korean peninsula.
-A high-level DPRK delegation participated in the opening and closing ceremonies of the Olympic Games, the two countries marched under a unified flag and fielded a joint ice hockey team, and several high level meetings on a number of issues were held throughout the period, culminating in the joint Kim-Moon summit on 27 April 2018, during which the two leaders pledged a “new history” for the two countries.
+After an unprecedented expansion of international sanctions, DPRK nuclear and ballistic activity, as well as military tensions throughout 2016 and 2017, the North Korean leader Kim Jong-un declared the North Korean nuclear program complete and signaled his interest in improving inter-Korean relations during his 2018 New Year’s address (the communication channel with the Republic of Korea had been largely suspended since early 2016).
+US and South Korea subsequently agreed to postpone their joint military exercises until after the conclusion of the Winter Olympic Games in South Korea in mid-March 2018, and DPRK entered into an intense period of bilateral diplomatic activity with South Korea, leading to a de facto détente on the Korean peninsula.
+A high-level DPRK delegation participated in the opening and closing ceremonies of the Olympic Games, the two countries marched under a unified flag and fielded a joint ice hockey team, and several high-level meetings on a number of issues were held throughout the period, culminating in the joint Kim-Moon summit on 27 April 2018, during which the two leaders pledged a “new history” for the two countries.
 Two more inter-Korean summits followed and the countries opened a joint liaison office in September 2018, enabling regular communication for the first time since the Korean War.
 In early 2018, Kim Jong-un also conducted several visits to China and expressed an interest in holding a summit with US President Donald Trump.
 The DPRK diplomatic outreach initiatives took place in the context of stricter Chinese implementation of UN sanctions against North Korea and an ongoing broadening of US unilateral sanctions against the country.

-A Kim-Trump summit, facilitated by South Korea, was held in Singapore on 12 June 2018, despite temporary setbacks caused by US National Security Advisor John Bolton’s remarks that DPRK denuclearization process could follow the “Libya model” (Qadhafi, who agreed to give up nuclear weapons in 2003 in exchange for sanctions relief and reintegration into the international community, was toppled by a national uprising and NATO intervention in 2011).
-Although the joint declaration lacked any concrete commitments by the two sides, it did contribute to the perceived normalization of relations with DPRK and the summit resulted in DPRK’s reaffirmation of its April 2018 willingness to work towards “complete denuclearization” and US suspension of large-scale joint military exercises with South Korea, thus effectively resembling a “suspension-for-suspension” process proposed by China since early 2017.
-In the summit’s aftermath, China and Russia called for the review of UN sanctions .
-Although they subsequently agreed to keep the existing sanctions in place for the time being, the Security Council became increasingly divided on the approach to be taken towards DPRK sanctions.
+A Kim-Trump summit, facilitated by South Korea, was held in Singapore on 12 June 2018, despite temporary setbacks caused by US National Security Advisor John Bolton’s remarks that DPRK denuclearization process could follow the “Libya model” (Qadhafi, who agreed to give up nuclear weapons in 2003 in exchange for sanctions relief and reintegration into the international community, was toppled by a national uprising and NATO intervention in 2011, see Libya I and Libya II respectively).
+Although the joint declaration lacked any concrete commitments by the two sides, it did contribute to the perceived normalization of relations with DPRK and the summit resulted in DPRK’s reaffirmation of its April 2018 willingness to work towards “complete denuclearization” of the Korean Peninsula and US suspension of large-scale joint military exercises with South Korea, thus effectively resembling a “suspension-for-suspension” process proposed by China since early 2017.
+In the summit’s aftermath, China and Russia called for the review of UN sanctions, and the Security Council became increasingly divided on the approach to be taken towards DPRK sanctions.

 Coerce

-Coerce DPRK to cease nuclear tests and ballistic missile launches, end WMD programs, retract Nuclear Non-Proliferation Treaty (NPT) withdrawal, and return to the stalled Six-Party Talks to engage in negotiations, including about the denuclearization of the Korean Peninsula.
+Coerce DPRK to cease nuclear tests and ballistic missile launches, end nuclear, WMD, and ballistic missile programs, retract Nuclear Non-Proliferation Treaty (NPT) withdrawal, and return to the stalled Six-Party Talks to engage in negotiations, including about the denuclearization of the Korean Peninsula.

 Constrain